mikeshhoffman/html200-ecommerce-project/README.md

 ### Tools used for testing responsive design

+Known bug: On desktop, Chrome browser, narrow view, the initial rendering shows the cat logo a little too far down.
+Adding to the cart and showing the cart cause a redraw to fix this issue.
+No repro on iPhone 6 Plus.

 *  <http://responsivedesignchecker.com> - Results: The site rendered well, on many sizes of desktop, tablet, and phone.